cran/mutualinf/README.md

   sources defined either by group or unit characteristics.
 - The computation of all the elements that conform the “within” term in the decomposition.
-- Fast computation employing more than one CPU core in Mac, Linux, Unix, and BSD systems.
-This option uses the [`data.table`](https://CRAN.R-project.org/package=data.table) and [`parallel`](https://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf) libraries (which Windows does not permit to run with more than one CPU core).
+- Fast computation employing more than one CPU core in Mac, Linux, Windows, Unix, and BSD systems.
+This option uses the [`data.table`](https://CRAN.R-project.org/package=data.table) and [`parallel`](https://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf) libraries.

 ## Authors